FelixOnline/v2/content/articles/2014-5-2-helping-friends-with-depression.md

 subtitle: >
   In the last Wellbeing section, I wrote about my experience with recovering from depression.
 As a follow-up, I wanted to give some advice around how to help a friend with depression as, especially at such a stressful time of year, I hope this will prove useful.
 date: "2014-05-02 00:59:09 +0100"

 # Attributes from Felix Online V1
 id: "4537"
 old_path: /features/4537/helping-friends-with-depression
 aliases:
  - /features/4537/helping-friends-with-depression
+imported: true
+comments:
+ - This was great to read One of my closest friends has been through a lot and suffered badly from depression and I did struggle with not knowing how I could help her It was tough that it took her a long time to get better as I felt like I wasnt really helping at the time and shouldve been doing more I definitely spent too long asking how she was and focusing on her pushing my life to the side Whilst I didnt have any major problems she still appreciated hearing all the little good and bad stories from my life as I guess it helped her feel more normal and sometimes just wanted to try to get away from her depression

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true